 Licensing and Regulatory Affairs

 All Nurse Aide Training Programs must be approved and obtain a permit by the State of Michigan.
 To become a Nurse Aide Training Program, the prospective program must follow the State of Michigan Nurse Aide Training Curriculum Model and complete the State of Michigan Nurse Aide Training Program application.
+Please refer to the Code of Federal Regulations 483.151 and 483.152 regarding information on training programs and trainers.

 In a facility applying for a nurse aide training program, the State of Michigan will not approve a program until it has been two years since the assessment of penalties (locked out) under 42 CFR 483.151 (b) (3).
 Do not apply for a nurse aide training program if you are a facility that does not qualify based on the conditions outlined under the Federal Code.